-The Bad Batch is a fascinating, quirky, original and, at times, a darkly humorous film that is slightly bogged down by a narrative that takes a little too much time to get going in places.
+The Bad Batch is a fascinating, quirky, original and, at times, darkly humorous film that is slightly bogged down by a narrative that takes a little too much time to get going in places.

 The Bad Batch definitely won’t be everyone’s kind of movie, and I can imagine quite a few people leaving the theater within the first ten minutes, but I strongly urge powering through it if you can.
-It’s violent, unsettling and barbaric, but it’s also a near-perfect bit of world building by director Ana Lily Amirpour.
+It’s violent, unsettling and barbaric, but it’s also a great bit of world building by director Ana Lily Amirpour.
 Virtually everyone in this wasteland is here for a reason, and the opening makes sure to instill that feeling quite effectively.
 While The Bad Batch isn’t non-stop savagery, in fact the action takes a backseat to the story for the majority of the movie, it’ll easily shock some moviegoers.

 The Bad Batch does take a little too long to figure out where its story is going, however, I was totally engaged outside a couple slow spots.
 Most of the movie is great, but it probably could’ve lost ten or fifteen minutes of the characters slowly making their way through certain areas.
 That’s my only real complaint about The Bad Batch, and I really enjoyed it despite that.
 I’d try to delve further into the plot, but it would be too difficult to avoid spoilers.